Twice Baked Candied Sweet Potatoes

-- Stick marshmallows in the soft sweet potato mix, completely covering the top.3 cups miniature marshmallows
+- For each potato half, press marshmallows in the soft sweet potato mix, completely covering the top.3 cups miniature marshmallows

 - Place filled sweet potatoes back in the oven on the top rack until marshmallows melt and lightly brown, about 1-2 minutes.
 Since each oven is different, keep a close eye on the marshmallows so they don’t burn.
 If they do burn, you can use two spoons to remove the marshmallows (they should come right up in a solid piece) then repeat the steps of placing the marshmallows on the sweet potatoes and lightly browning them in the oven.